Skip to main content

 Colorado Division of Fire Prevention and Control: State-level fire safety regulations – Colorado DFPC

 Adam runs a full-service chimney company serving Edwards, Eagle County, and the entire Denver metro area.
-With over a decade of experience in mountain conditions, specialized training in high-altitude masonry work, and CSIA certification, Adam and his team provide inspection, cleaning, repair, and installation services for all types of chimneys and fireplaces.
+With over a decade of experience in mountain conditions, specialized training in high-altitude masonry work, and CSIA certification, Adam and his team handle inspection, cleaning, repair, and installation for all types of chimneys and fireplaces.
 For more information or to schedule service, visit adamchimneysweep.com/contact.